London’s Highgate Cemetery is an amazing destination if you’re looking for something different from the typical attractions.

 Certain areas(probably less interesting) aren’t even walked past.

-For someone that loves to explore this could be a bummer.
+For someone who loves to explore this could be a bummer.

 But there were people on my tour that definitely thought 70 minutes was long enough.

-In conclusion, London’s Highgate Cemetery is a destination and tour that I could visit every time I visit this amazing city.
+London’s Highgate Cemetery is a destination I could visit every time I’m in this amazing city.

-It is also located in a nice area that seems much more relaxed then the rest of London.
+It is also in a nice area that seems much more relaxed than the rest of London.

-If you’re looking to stay out of the craziness of the city a little longer the Waterlow Park nearby is a great place to chill out.
+If you’re looking to stay out of the city a little longer the nearby Waterlow Park is a great place to chill out.